What funding types do you accept?

 What types of therapy are offered?

-Ocean Grace therapists are trained and experienced in many different modalities of therapy, to enable us to offer tailored services, and not a “one size fits all” approach.
-Your therapist can discuss with you during your initial session which therapy or therapies might be the best for your unique situation and needs.
+Michelle is trained and experienced in many different modalities of therapy, to enable us to offer tailored services, and not a “one size fits all” approach.
+Michelle can discuss with you during your initial session which therapy or therapies might be the best for your unique situation and needs.
 We currently offer:

 How often do I need to attend?